MarinaPrice-Dev/ascii-map-generator/README.md

 - add ability to create/remove custom colours for desktop site
 - save custom colours to local storage

-## Small improvements
-- fix footer so bottom bar text lines up
-- footer buttons should be the same size

 Used: React + TypeScript + Vite